c4elme/information-security-notebook/networking-stuff/the-osi-model-and-tcpip-model.md

 ### Physical Layer

-In general, physical layer consists of devices that transmits actual bits to the network.
+In general, physical layer consists of devices that transmits actual bits or the zeros and ones to the network.
+Physical layer is responsible for the conversion of data to signals.

+**Examples:**